-In accrual accounting system, income is not the same as cash received.
+In accrual accounting system, income is reported when earned, not necessarily when cash is received.
 For example, when company made sales on credit, right to receive money in future is created in exchange of goods or services.
 These transactions are recorded on the income statement as revenues / sales.
 However in these type of cases, company has not received any money at the time of sale.
 Therefore to know cash position for the profit period, statement of cash flows is prepared by summarizing company’s inflows and outflows of cash.

 Statement of cash flow is a part of the financial statements published every quarter and year along with balance sheet and income statement to show investors how money flows in and out of the company.